openmultiplayer/web/docs/scripting/resources/crimelist.md

 ---
 title: Crime List
-description: Crime List to be used with [PlayCrimeReportForPlayer](../functions/PlayCrimeReportForPlayer) function.
+description: Crime List used by [PlayCrimeReportForPlayer](../functions/PlayCrimeReportForPlayer) function.
 sidebar_label: Crime List
 ---

-To be used with [PlayCrimeReportForPlayer](../functions/PlayCrimeReportForPlayer) function.
+Here you can find all of the crime IDs used by [PlayCrimeReportForPlayer](../functions/PlayCrimeReportForPlayer) function.

 | Crime ID | Ten-code | Description                                              |
 | -------- | -------- | -------------------------------------------------------- |